python/typing/docs/source/typing_anti_pitch.rst

 You've made the decision that adding static types isn't the right choice for your library.
-But perhaps you'd still like to help your users who do use static type checking -- and maybe you have some enthusiastic would-be contributors willing to help with this).
+But perhaps you'd still like to help your users who do use static type checking -- and maybe you have some enthusiastic would-be contributors willing to help with this.

 One option is encourage such contributors  to publish a :pep:`561` stub-only package that is maintained separately from your main project.
 You could also contribute these stubs to the